 The shelf life of various seeds varies.
 Some people say they can last up to a hundred years.
 They actually found seeds inside the belly of a frozen mammoth, meaning they lasted thousands of years!
 It’s hard to say but if you do it right, you can expect to get at least 5 years of storage life and a 70% germination rate.
 The ones that have the longest shelf life are:

-…but, again, the life of a seed can increase if you do a good job storing them.
+- …but, again, the life of seeds can increase if you do a good job storing them.

 There are essentially two types of pet food you can stockpile and they’re the same ones you feed your pets every day: Dry and canned.
 Surprisingly, canned food lasts a lot longer than dry because dry food has a lot of fat in it, which causes it to go rancid quickly.
 Dry food usually lasts a year while canned food for 2+ years.

 If you’re thinking of using oxygen absorbers with dry pet food, it might not work.
 You might wake up with mold rings around the absorbers which will, in turn, spoil the entire bag as several preppers have cautioned.

 The good news about storing pet food, though, is that there’s no difference between survival food and what they regularly eat for your pet.
 The other good news is that pets can eat “human survival food” (for lack of a better term).
 For example, dogs can eat white rice, which we already know can last a lot longer if properly stored (being one of the most popular survival foods).

 As long as you store your pet food in a cool, dry dark place (such as a ventilated basement), you’ll surely get a lot more than the 1-2 years it’s stated to last.